peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 - setLayout(child) # Set the layout for a parent widget
 - addWidget(child) # Add a widget into a parent layout

-It calls these speculatively, and stops at the first one that works.
+For each line of input, the builder calls these methods speculatively, and stops at the first one that works.
 (Doesn't raise an exception)

 If none of the above worked, the builder then tries a few more methods speculatively, and again stops at the first one that works.
-These are intended for special cases as follows.
+These are intended for some very common special cases, as follows.

 ### Adding a QSpacerItem to a Q*BoxLayout
 The builder tries calling addSpacerItem(child).